-Are tenants in Old Town required to obtain renter's insurance?
+Are renters in Old Town required to obtain renter's insurance?

-The Commonwealth of Virginia does not require that tenants in Old Town to pay for a renter's insurance policy.
-However, our leases require that tenants purchase renter’s insurance which pays for losses of the tenant's personal property due to theft, fire, renter negligence, or if someone is injured at the rental property.
+The Commonwealth of Virginia does not require that tenants in Old Town to buy a renter's insurance policy.
+However, our leases require that tenants purchase renter’s insurance to cover losses of the tenant's personal property due to theft, fire, renter negligence, or if someone is injured at the property.
 A’s insurance policy protects the rental dwelling from loss, but not the tenant’s personal property if it is damaged, destroyed or stolen.
 Please contact your insurance agent to let them know that you are putting your property into service.

 Landlord Reference